-Students will be considered to have earned all of their federal financial aid after the completion of 60 percent of the payment period.
-Students who need to withdraw from all registered coursework should make an appointment with a Financial Aid Counselor to determine if a portion of unearned federal funds will need to be returned to the federal aid programs.
+Students will be considered to have earned all of their federal financial aid after the completion of sixty percent of the payment period.
+Students who need to withdraw from all registered course work should make an appointment with a Financial Aid Counselor to determine if a portion of unearned federal funds will need to be returned to the federal aid programs.

 Federal and state governments require that each college have Standards of Satisfactory Academic Progress (SAP) for determining continued eligibility for student financial aid.
 SAP standards measure both the qualitative and quantitative progress of coursework completed.
 SAP includes the following three elements: grade point average, course completion rate and maximum time frame.
 SAP is reviewed at the end of each payment period.

 The Satisfactory Academic Progress policy contains a qualitative component which requires that undergraduate students maintain a 2.0 grade point average by the end of their first year of full-time study (24-30 credit hours of coursework).
 A cumulative 2.0 grade point average must be maintained from that point forward.